Slavi-Svec/100-days-of-code/Days Log.md

 Day 7: May 07, 2020 Thursday

-Today's Progress: completed the last question of the Javascript ES6 algorithms, 6 questions form the Regular Expressions, worked on my survey page and completed Codewars 8 kyu Array plus array and 8 kyu Abbreviate a Two Word Name
+**Today's Progress**: completed the last question of the Javascript ES6 algorithms, 6 questions form the Regular Expressions, worked on my survey page and completed Codewars 8 kyu Array plus array and 8 kyu Abbreviate a Two Word Name

-Thoughts: I had a good day learning more about higher order array methods, I used a reduce method and learned how to merge 2 arrays by using this (arr1.concat(arr2)) also how to split arrays using .split() and join arrays using .join().
+**Thoughts**:  I had a good day learning more about higher order array methods, I used a reduce method and learned how to merge 2 arrays by using this (arr1.concat(arr2)) also how to split arrays using .split() and join arrays using .join().
 I was a litle bit tired this afternoon but i got thru it all. i also spent some time fixing up my FCC survey page as well.

 Link(s) to work:
 https://github.com/Slavi-Svec/FreeCodeCamp/tree/master/JavaScript%20Algorithms%20and%20Data%20Structures%20Certification/03%20-%20Regular%20Expressions